 The Leakey Foundation Annual Speaker Series on Human Origins is a lecture series from top scientists in the field of human origins.
-This program has been the cornerstone of our education and outreach efforts for over four decades.
-If you are in San Francisco, New York, Chicago or Houston, check our calendar for the next lecture near you!
+This program has been the cornerstone of our education and outreach efforts for nearly 50 years.
+If you are in San Francisco, New York, Chicago, or Houston, check our calendar for the next lecture near you!

 The Leakey Foundation Speaker Series on Human Origins is in Chicago, Houston, New York and San Francisco.

 Bay Area Science Festival